Peda

-History
+History & Etymology

+The word pda is derived from the Sanskrit word Piṇḍa or Piṇḍaka which refers to a lump of food and also a milk & flour-based sweet in the form of a lump.
+Piṇḍaka as a sweet finds mention in Ayurvedic & Pākaśāstra texts ranging from Charaka Samhita of the 4th century BCE to Bhojanakutūhala of 17th century CE.
+Charaka Samhita enlists piṇḍaka along with flour-based Indian sweets and describes them as heavy.
+Bhojanakutūhala describes the preparation of the sweet using milk and sugar with the use of spices like cardamom, cloves and pepper.

+The sweet Doodh peda is mentioned in Sanskrit literature by different names like Dugdha Piṇḍaka and Kśīravațikă.
+For example, Ayurveda Mahodadhi by Acharya Sushena mentions its preparation in Kritanna Varga.
+Another Ayurvedic treatise Brhadyogatarangini describes Kśīravați sweet which is presently called doodh peda.

-Pedas originated in the city of Mathura in the present-day Uttar Pradesh.
-The Mathura Peda is the characteristic variety from the city.
-From Uttar Pradesh, the peda spread to many parts of the Indian subcontinent.
+Modern variations of pedas originated in the city of Mathura in present-day Uttar Pradesh.
+The Mathura peda is the characteristic variety of the city.
+From Uttar Pradesh, the pedas spread to many parts of the Indian subcontinent.
 Thakur Ram Ratan Singh of Lucknow who migrated to Dharwad (in the present-day Karnataka) in the 1850s introduced pedas there.
 This distinct variety is now famous as the Dharwad pedha.
-Kandi Peda from Satara in Maharashtra is another variety of peda.
+Kandi pedha from Satara in Maharashtra is another variety of peda.
 Dood peda, made famous by the Nandini Milk Co-operative in Karnataka, is another popular variety.

-Preparation

-Fresh khoa is heated until it reaches a temperature of approximately 80 degrees celsius, after which sugar and cardamom powder must be added at a rate of 30g and 0.1g per 100g of khoa with continuous stirring.
-The proportions may vary by a little.
-When the temperature reaches around 50 degrees celsius the dough can be kneaded and converted into small round balls using palms.